ogobrecht/console/README.md

       notes in the level zero which is not affected when the purge job clears the log
         - [X] console.permanent (level 0)
-    - Additional method to set the sys context action attribute to be friendly to the DBA and monitoring teams
+    - Additional method as an alias for dbms_application_info.set_action to be friendly to the DBA and monitoring teams. the module is usually set by the application (for example APEX is setting the module)
         - [X] console.action
     - Additional methods to manage logging mode of sessions and to see the current status of the package console (for descriptions see the rest of